cnslab-network-security/homework1/README.md

 ### tcpdump

-While doing this lab, you may want to see how packets are exchanged. `tcpdump` is a popular command line utility for capturing packets.
+When testing some programs, you may want to see how actual packets look like and how they are exchanged.
+You can use `tcpdump`, a popular command line utility for capturing packets in Linux.
 You can simply type:

 ```
 $ tcpdump -i lo -n